-- Mood Lifter: Brisk walking acts as an effective antidepressant, releasing feel-good endorphins into the bloodstream and lowering the hormone cortisol, reducing stress, depression, and anxiety and improving your self-esteem, mood and energy levels.
+- Mood Lifter: Brisk walking acts as an effective antidepressant, releasing feel-good endorphins into the bloodstream and lowering the hormone

 - Protect Against Miscarriages: Regular light walking, can reduce fatigue and related pains, help lose weight easily, and lower risks of gestational diabetes.
 Walking can also prevent spontaneous abortions by lowering down the hormonal fluctuations which cause uterine contractions.

 - Immunity Booster: A 30 minute walk increases killer T-cells and other markers of immune function.
 The intensity of the walk correlates with improved mucosal immunity, lower risk of arthritis, macular degeneration, and even cancer.